mohit-aggarwal-au/AnzCodingChallenge/README.md

 3. Calculator service has been designed to calculate fx conversion recursively.
 Default currency for resolving cross currency conversions is USD.
 For using any other currency, an entry has to be made in the csv file - cross_currency.csv
 4. New currencies and conversion rates can be added to csv files and Currency enum.
 However, since program is using a recursive function, it is imperative to write test cases for new currencies, otherwise without valid conversion_rate & cross_currency entries, program may fall never ending loop.
 5. For the sake of simplicity, Spring is not used.
-6. Code coverage stands at 100% for branch and 92% for line
+6. Code coverage stands at 100% for branch and 95% for line.
+Test coverage report can be obtained by running command - gradlew clean build.
+Report will be available at location - build/jacocoHtml/index.html

 Assumptions -